-- Collection and filtering of telemetry data emitted by Connext applications (using the RTI Observability Library) or other Collectors.
+- Collection and filtering of telemetry data emitted by Connext applications (using RTI Monitoring Library 2.0) or other Collectors.
 This release does not provide filtering capabilities. - Storage of telemetry data in third-party backends: Prometheus for metrics and Grafana Loki for logs. - Remote command forwarding from the Observability dashboards to the Connext applications and resources to which the commands are directed.
 This release only allows forwarding commands that change the logging verbosity of Connext applications.

-1.1.3 Observability Dashboards
+2.1.1.3 Observability Dashboards